 - Parents are welcomed into school for a SEN Individual Learning Plan (ILP) Meeting at the beginning of each term.
 Parents know their input is valued as they help to co-produce the ILP for their child.
 This consultation is also offered by phone or letter, for those parents who find it difficult to come into school. - The progress of children with an EHCP, is discussed in detail with parents, teachers and professionals at the Annual Review.
 This is in addition to the termly SEN ILP Meetings.
 Relevant professionals are invited to the Annual Review. - The SENDCo is easily contactable via the School Office, phone or email.
 Meetings can be arranged to discuss a child's progress on a Wednesday. - Parental permission is always requested before an outside agency is consulted about a child.
 The discussion between the parent and the SENDCo is often invaluable as it can sometimes shed some light on the difficulties facing the child.
-The parent is kept informed of developments and any reports shared. - A whole school parent questionnaire provides evidence of the views of parents. - Parents are encouraged to attend the main Parents Evenings held in October, March and June. - Parents are welcomed into school to observe school life on an Open Day, arranged once each term. - The School has been awarded the SEND Independent Advisory Support Service (IAS) certificate for its work in welcoming and engaging parents in children's education. - Parents are invited to support the writing of a one-page profile for their child.
+The parent is kept informed of developments and any reports shared.

+- A whole school parent questionnaire provides evidence of the views of parents. - Parents are encouraged to attend the main Parents Evenings held in October, March and July - Parents are welcomed into school to observe school life on an Open Day, arranged once each term. - Parents are invited to support the writing of a one-page profile for their child.